sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 When Sigma can perform all of these calculations in the browser and return correct results, it can skip using the warehouse entirely.

 Imagine an analysis involving billions of customer transactions, summarizing a few metrics across 250 retail store locations.
-The initial summary calculations must be performed in the data warehouse since it would be impossible to fit billions of fine-grained customer transactions into a browser.
+The initial summary calculations must be performed in the data warehouse, since it would be impossible to fit billions of fine-grained customer transactions into a browser.
 However, Sigma can utilize the browser to perform some calculations on the summary metrics, specifically at the granularity of the 250 retail store locations.

 For example, Sigma can determine the stores that generated over $10 million in revenue without examining billions of transactions.
 The only necessary data are the summary metrics for the 250 retail store locations – hence, this calculation can occur within the browser.

-### Incremental Computation - Simple Example
+### Incremental Computation - Example
 Let's explore how this works using the Sigma UI.
 This will allow you to see how you might evaluate the operations being performed.

 1: Log in to Sigma as an administrator.